 Cleft lip and/or palate occurs 1 in 700 live births, making it the most common birth problem.
 Children born with a cleft lip and/or palate and related disorders may face a variety of challenges in areas to include: feeding, hearing, dentition, resonance, speech production and language, facial growth, vision, learning and psychosocial issues.
 For these reasons, it is critical that care is provided in a team environment working with a multitude of specialists.
-As a main focus of the FCI practice and the most common craniofacial birth defect, our team has performed hundreds of surgical procedures for cleft lip and palate repair.
+As a main focus of the FCI practice and the most common craniofacial birth defect, our team has performed thousands of surgical procedures for cleft lip and palate repair.

 A team approach provides pediatric patients with a comprehensive, state-of-the-art, interdisciplinary solution to treating complex craniofacial anomalies.
 In an effort to increase patient convenience, often all specialists are present to maximize the patient’s time.
 Caregivers and family members are encouraged to ask questions throughout the decision-making process.
 Another benefit is that often tandem surgeries can be performed to reduce hospitalizations.
 For one example, as in this case, a lip or palate repair may be performed in coordination with an ENT specialist placing ear ventilation tubes.